 The Board has implemented an electronic time clock system for use by employees that are paid hourly.
 This system must be used by employees to track the number of hours worked.
 Employees are responsible for entering their own time and recording sick, personal leave or vacation leave.
 This system allows the Treasurer's office to use approved leave for the employee.
 Staff are to clock in and out using the systems installed in each building or by using a computer located within their work site.
-The mobile app is only to be used when a staff member is asked to report to a location outside of the district for the day.
+The mobile app is only to be used when a staff member is asked to report to a location outside of the District for the day.
 Staff should clock in when they are prepared to begin work.
 Clocking in before regularly scheduled hours is strictly prohibited, unless permission has been granted by a supervisor.
 Clocking out before the end of regular hours, is not permitted unless the employee has been given permission by a supervisor.
-Violations or abuse of the time clock system, including but not limited to, clocking in or out before starting or ending times, clocking in/out off of school grounds on the mobile app (unless approved prior) or having another employee clock in or out using your ID, is grounds for discipline, up to and including suspension without pay or termination.
+Violations or abuse of the time clock system, including but not limited to, clocking in or out before starting or ending times, clocking in/out off of school grounds on the mobile app (unless approved prior), having another employee clock in or out using your ID, not approving your time, or not adding notes to correct time records is grounds for discipline, up to and including suspension without pay or termination.